M-Hassan-Raza/Portfolio/content/projects/_index.md

 ---
 title: "Projects"
 date: 2025-02-10
-description: "A showcase of my best projects, including POSium and my portfolio website."
+description: "A showcase of my best projects, including ChronoPOS and my portfolio website."
 summary: "Explore the products and projects I have built, from scalable POS systems to sleek portfolio websites."
 showToc: true
 cascade: